fede-m/fede-m/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Computer Science at TUM University \n
+- 🌱 I’m currently learning Computer Science at TUM University

 - 🔭 I’m currently working on an NLP web application for Hate Speech and Misogyny detection (which was part of my Master's Thesis "Fine-grained Sexism Detection in Italian Newspapers)